what I am doing in 2025

 December

-February 4 2025 – In the spirit of living with forethought and premeditation, I suggested to my mom that we begin planning a post-Christmas trip to Mexico or Guatemala, somewhere warm.
+February 4 2025 – In the spirit of living with forethought and premeditation, I suggested to my mom that we begin planning a post-Christmas trip to Mexico or Honduras, somewhere warm.
 In years past I’ve intended to buy flights for the holiday season months in advance but never managed it.
 Hopefully this year.

 April 1 2025 – Z began learning to snowboard this season and has been slowing buying her own gear.
 The current season is winding down now but I look forward to the next one.